ABWLog/ABWLog/README.md

 17/4/20 10:15:11 am     Error The file '/Users/alex/scripts' already exists.
 The file '/Users/alex/scripts' already exists.
 ```
 ## Errors
 Notice how when we supplied an ErrorRecord above, a couple of things happened.
-Firstly the event category was set to Error automatically.
-You can override this by specifying it when you AddLog().
+Firstly the event category was set to "Error" automatically.
+You can override this by specifying it when you `AddLog()`.
 Secondly, the Message property was set to the ErrorRecord's exception message.
-Again, this can be overridden if you specify a message in AddLog().
+Again, this can be overridden if you specify a message in `AddLog()`.
 Finally, the EventError property is populated.
-This looks like it might be a duplicate of the Message field, but it's actually storing the ErrorRecord itself.
+At first glance this looks like a duplicate of the Message field, but rather than being a string it's actually storing the ErrorRecord itself.
 This can be useful if you want to pull exception details out of a log entry when debugging after the fact:
 ```
 PS /Users/alex/scripts> $log.Events()[2].EventError.GetType()